assimp/assimp-docs/source/about/quickstart.rst

 ---------------

 When the importer successfully completed its job, the imported data is returned in an aiScene structure.
 This is the root point from where you can access all the various data types that a scene/model file can possibly contain.
-The :ref:`ai_data` describes how to interpret this data.
+The:ref:`ai_data` describes how to interpret this data.

 .. _ai_ext: